garganshulgarg/hybrisEnhancedSearch/README.md

-# Enhancing Search Experience in SAP Hybris (SAP CX)
+# Enhancing Search Experience on SAP Hybris (SAP CX)
 This project aims for extending solr search delivered OOTB with SAP Hybris.
 This will majorly includes following:-
 * content search
 * pdf search